 Q: How do I specify when I want to patch an instance?

 You can use an AWS Systems Manager maintenance window to define when patching occurs.
 AWS Systems Manager provides you the ability to define one or more recurring windows of time during which it is acceptable for your own maintenance to occur.
-By defining these windows and associating your instances with them, it is easier for you to ensure that any maintenance activities you perform on your instances which may affect the availability of a workload is done so during a well-defined window of time.
+By defining these windows and associating your instances with them, it is easier for you to ensure that any maintenance activities you perform on your instances that may affect the availability of a workload are done during a well-defined window of time.

 Q: How do I customize the patching process?